 NOTE 3: Based on the notification, the AF can adopt corresponding actions, e.g. adjusting recommended TCP Window Size, adjusting recommended Service Start and End.

 NOTE 4: The call flow only shows a subscribe-notify model for the interaction of NWDAF and consumer NF for simplicity instead of both request-response model and subscription-notification model.

+6.7.X FL member selection assistance for trusted AF

+6.7.X.1 General

+NWDAF supporting FL member selection assistance functionality, shall be able to collect UE related information from NF, to perform data analytics that enable NWDAF to provide FL member selection.

+The service consumer may be a NF (e.g AF).

+The consumer of these analytics may indicate in the request:

+- Analytics ID = "FL Member Selection".

+- Application ID,